turris-cz/user-docs/docs/hw/wifi.md

 it needn't mean that another device will work too.

 !!! info
-    If you use both Wi-Fi ranges (2.4 GHz and 5 GHz) you can encounter that they behave differently.
-The 5 GHz range can reach shorter distances but is usually less interfered by networks in the neighborhood or other sources (and thus it's more reliable).
+    You can encounter that different Wi-Fi ranges (2.4 GHz, 5 GHz, and 6 GHz) behave differently.
+Higher frequencies can reach shorter distances, but they are usually less interfered by networks in the neighborhood or other sources (and thus they are more reliable).
     On the other hand, older devices don't support it.